NFL Week 18 Scenarios, Stakes & Playoff Matchups | What to Expect Today in Final Week

-Featuring two divisional title games and one that comes close, the final slate of the season promises to be chock-full of excitement, intrigue, and heartbreak as I delve into the NFL Week 18 scenarios.
+After two divisional title games on Saturday, the final day of the regular season promises to be chock-full of excitement, intrigue, and heartbreak as I delve into the NFL Week 18 scenarios.

-As part of the NFL predictions for Week 18, I've highlighted each team's probabilities, along with projecting next week's Wild Card Round matchups.
+As part of the NFL Week 18 predictions, I've highlighted each team's probabilities, along with projecting next week's Wild Card Round matchups

 🏈 AFC Week 18 scenarios